CorpseCodesFr/Vangaurd-Calculator-/README.md

    ---
    controls: Calculate the following sums: 1+1, 12+12, 7+7.
    ---
-   **Active website** Due to ongoing issues with the website's stability, this is the sole active link currently.
-I'm working on alternative links, but for now, this is the only one available.
-Please use it promptly, as it may be removed in a few days once the new link is generated.
+   **Active website** this is the only link that works right now because the website's still acting up.
+I'm sorting out other options, but for the time being, use this one ASAP.
+It might get swapped out in a few days when I have a new link.
    ---

 **Update** The website isn't set up for automatic updates, so I manually add new links.
 If you want more links like this, create or edit a link and DM me at https://our-wolfpack-community.mn.co/ with the details.
 My username is "Doden".
 When asked why you want to join, say, "Looking for a calculator unblocker for clips," and you'll get in.